ElektraInitiative/libelektra/src/plugins/toml/README.md

 ## Inline Tables

 ## Arrays
+Arrays are recognized by the `array` metakey.
+On writing, the plugin will detect arrays automatically and set the appropriate metakey if it is missing.
+TODO: Example

 # Order
 The plugin preserves the file order by the usage of the metakey `order`.
 When reading a file, the order metakey will be set according to the order as read in the file.